MehediZ07/Medicine-Hub-with-MERN-Stripe/README.md

 4. **Secure user authentication with Firebase and secure private API with Jwt.**

-## Technologies Used: React.js, Firebase, Express.js, MongoDB
+## Technologies Used: React.js, Firebase, Express.js, MongoDB, Stripe

 ## List of React Fundamental concepts used in the project